 Atlantic City, New Jersey, is an oceanside town on the Jersey shore known for its iconic boardwalk and, of course, gambling.
 But, in recent years, the ‘Las Vegas of the East’ has been characterized as having fallen on hard times.
 However, gambling and tourism is still a big moneymaker in this exciting beach town.

 2014 was a rough year for Atlantic City casinos when five out of 14 of the casinos in the city shut down (Atlantic Club, The Claridge Casino and Hotel, Revel, Showboat, and Trump Plaza).
 Now, there are 9 remaining casinos in Atlantic City, New Jersey.
+Check out below, the list of casinos in Atlantic City!

 The Remaining Atlantic City casinos